Reduce Your Carbon Footprint

-1) Establish a number of commercial seaweed farms around the UK, the south west of England, South Wales and the west coast of Scotland.
+1) Establish a number of commercial seaweed farms around the UK, in particular the south west of England, South Wales and the west coast of Scotland.
 The aim is to providing a sustainable food source to the UK food market, and other emerging markets such as bio-fuels, bio-plastic, biochar, animal feed and organic fertilisers.
-Investments in excess of £45k per plot.

-2) Open a specialised macro-algae research laboratory aimed at seeding seaweed lines and to study the suitability of other native seaweeds, such as Ulva, Dulce, Wracks and Irish Moss for farming .
-This will be a Centre of Excellence where new / innovative methods of propagation can be realised.
+2) Open a specialised macro-algae research laboratory aimed at seeding seaweed lines and to study the suitability of other native seaweeds, such as Ulva, Dulce, Wracks and Irish Moss for farming.
+This will be a Centre of Excellence where new/innovative methods of propagation can be realised.
 Training the next generation of seaweed technicians, in the ever evolving science of macroalgae farming around the world.
-Open the facility to the younger generation to learn about the importance of ocean health and the role seaweed plays in the oceans and the positive effect it has on the environment, more worryingly what would happen to planet earth if the seaweed dies!
+Open the facility to the younger generation to learn about the importance of ocean health and the role seaweed plays in the oceans, the positive effect it has on the environment and, more worryingly, what would happen to planet earth if the seaweed dies!

 3) To trial deep sea seaweed growing platforms, using our own unique and eco-friendly design, to grow a number of seaweeds well away from land, utilising the vast space of the ocean, reducing the need of restrictive licencing and interference from other man made activities.
-A more cost effective way of growing large amounts of seaweed both brown and red seaweeds in the deep ocean with an option for farming shellfish at sea at the same time.
-Investments of £180k .
+A more cost-effective way of growing large amounts of seaweed (both brown and red seaweeds) in the deep ocean with an option for farming shellfish at sea at the same time.
+Investments of £180k are required .

 4) Offshore seaweed farms utilising the wind turbine industries established sites, to grow seaweeds within the protected areas with a view to also farming shellfish in the same areas.
 Both seaweed and bi-valves will help with water quality, enhance the natural environment and marine life within this area as well as provide a potential income for investors.

-6) Green Ocean Farming and the Green Ocean Trust are actively engaged in Kelp forest restoration and rejuvenation.
-We aim to restore damaged kelp forests or beds that have been effected by bad fishing practises, natural occurrences or other man made actions.
+6) Green Ocean Farming and the Green Ocean Trust are actively engaged in Kelp Forest Restoration and rejuvenation.
+We aim to restore damaged Kelp Forests or beds that have been effected by bad fishing practices, natural occurrences or other man made actions.
 If you have an interest in Kelp forests or want to offset your carbon footprint through kelp forest carbon sequestering please contact us.
 Here we are looking for capitalinvestments of £120k - £500k

-Seaweed is an amazing healthy sustainable food source, it is also being used to make alternative food packaging, alternative to plastics and to make Bio-fuels.
+Seaweed is an amazingly healthy, sustainable, food source, it is also being used to make alternative food packaging, alternatives to plastics and to make Bio-Fuels.
 It can also be used to reduce methane emissions from Cattle and can be used to make Biochar or Seaweed Paper

 © Green Ocean Farming UK